openapi-json-schema-tools/openapi-json-schema-generator/README.md

   - accessing properties in object instances so some_val in some_val = some_inst['someKey'] will have the correct type hint
   - accessing array items in array instances so some_val in some_val = array_inst[0] will have the correct type hint
   - endpoint inputs + responses
+- Code re-use built in from the ground up
+  - components/schemas/headers etc are generated as separate classes and imported when used via $ref
+- Openapi spec inline schemas supported at any depth in any location
 - Format support for: int32, int64, float, double, binary, date, datetime, uuid
 - Invalid (in python) property names supported like `from`, `1var`, `hi-there` etc in
   - schema property names
   - endpoint parameter names
-- Openapi spec inline schemas supported at any depth
 - If needed, validation of some json schema keywords can be deactivated via a configuration class
 - Payload values are not coerced when validated, so a datetime value can pass other validations that describe the payload only as type string
 - String transmission of numbers supported with type: string, format: number, value can be accessed as a Decimal with inst.as_decimal_